deveshru2712/frontend_practise_3/README.md

-# This is a project that i have created in order to practise my frontend skill.
+# This is a project I have created to practice my frontend skills.